onewithhammer/ESP8266-MyWidget-Demo/README.md

-# ESP8266-MyWidget-Demo
+# ESP8266-MyWidget

 This project can be used as a learning tool or as a template for starting a new ESP8266 project.
-It contains many of the components to build a ESP8266 project.
+It contains many of the components to build a ESP8266 project with web interface.

-This demo includes:
+This project includes:
 - ESP8266 Development
 - mDNS - multicast DNS (mywidget.local)
 - Asynchronous Web Server (ESPAsyncWebServer)